inspircd/docs/docs/3/installation/rocky.md

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running Rocky Linux 8.
+This package can be installed on all x86-64 systems running Rocky Linux 8 and 9.

 ### How do I install this package?